Updated 16 July 2020

 On the internal appeal point, the EAT noted that while the usual function of an internal appeal process is to remedy any earlier defects in the dismissal process, a superficial appeal process can of itself make a dismissal unfair.
 They emphasised that this would not always be the case, employers should take note and should therefore always attempt to conduct a fair and impartial appeal process.

 Get in touch

-For more information about managing a redundancy procedure and how to best consider fairness in your process, please contact one of the employment team.
+For more information about managing a redundancy procedure related to coronavirus and how to best consider fairness in your process, please contact one of the employment team.